mozilla/ichnaea/docs/deploy.rst

 if you are not hosted in an Amazon environment.

-If you use Amazon S3 you might want to configure a lifecycle policy to delete old export files after a couple of days.
+If you use Amazon S3 you might want to configure a lifecycle policy to delete old export files after a couple of days and observation data after one year.

 Statsd / Sentry